JardaniWorld/alx-low_level_programming/0x0A-argc_argv/README.md

-This code multiplies two numbers
+This code adds positive numbers